Colossus238/CodeHS-Python/README.md

 # CodeHS-Python

-Help with python coding in CodeHS
+This code will have most of the python code for coding in CodeHS.

+!!!!!!!!!!!!ONLY CHAPTER 2 AT THE MOMENT!!!!!!!!!!!!!